13. Distributed Deep Learning

 1. Read the paper PyTorch Distributed: Experiences on Accelerating Data Parallel Training.
 Explain the advantages and disadvantages of larger gradient buckets (3.2.2 and 3.2.3).

-2. Integrate DDT into Section 12.2’s data-parallel version of the Multilayer Perceptron.
+2. Integrate DDT into the data-parallel version of the Multilayer Perceptron from Section 13.2.

-3. Repeat the scaling experiment on four nodes.
-Did time-to-solution of your DDT enhanced version improve?
+3. Repeat the scaling experiment using four nodes.
+Did the time-to-solution of your DDT enhanced version improve?